DIY E-liquid: the Cheapest Way to Vape

 Is DIY e-liquid cheaper than shortfills?

-While it’s true that potential savings on shortfills are excellent compared to buying bottled e-liquid, DIY-mixing is still by far the cheapest way to buy e-liquid and vape on a budget in the UK, and here’s why:
+No one would deny that savings on shortfills are excellent compared to buying bottled e-liquid.
+However, DIY-mixing is still by far the cheapest way to buy e-liquid and vape on a budget in the UK.

-A year’s supply of shortfills (and extra nic shots) will cost you around £50 per month – or £600 a year – still pretty cheap, but no way near as much of a saving as DIY mixing your own e-liquid.
+A year’s supply of shortfills (and extra nic shots) will cost you around £50 per month – or £600 a year.
+That’s still a big saving compared to 10ml bottles.
+But it’s no way near as big a saving as DIY mixing your own e-liquid.

-It’s crystal clear that making your own e-liquid is much cheaper than buying shortfills.
+So, yes, it’s beyond doubt that making your own vape juice is much cheaper than buying shortfills.

-Quantities and prices of ingredients and basic equipment listed here should give you enough home-made vape juice to last you about a year, depending on how much nicotine you use:
+Quantities and prices of ingredients and basic equipment listed here should give you enough home-made vape juice to last you about a year.
+However, this will of course depend on how much nicotine you use, and where you get it from.

 - Propylene glycol base liquid – £5 for one litre